mrkkrp/cue-sheet/README.md

 [![Stackage LTS](http://stackage.org/package/cue-sheet/badge/lts)](http://stackage.org/lts/package/cue-sheet)
 ![CI](https://github.com/mrkkrp/cue-sheet/workflows/CI/badge.svg?branch=master)

-The library allows to construct, render, and parse CUE sheets.
+The library provides support for construction, rendering, and parsing of CUE sheets.

-## What is CUE sheet?
+## What is a CUE sheet?

 > A cue sheet, or cue file, is a metadata file which describes how the
 > tracks of a CD or DVD are laid out.
 Cue sheets are stored as plain text